(518) 606-3805 Email via Form

 Standard Migraine Treatment

-Currently, the approach in treating migraines is both preventative and therapeutic.
-There are some over-the-counter medications that help but most often, prescription drugs are used.
+Currently, the approach to treating migraines is both preventative and therapeutic.
+Some over-the-counter medications that help but most often, prescription drugs are used.
 Doctors also recommend an improved diet, healthier lifestyle choices, adequate sleep, behavioral therapy, massage therapy, daily exercise, acupuncture, herbal supplements, and in the worst cases, implantation of a spinal cord stimulator or surgery on the involved nerve within the brain.

 Taking a Different Approach